-- The cloud disk is in the To Be Mounted status.
-Unmount cloud disks that are mounted.
+- The cloud disk is in the To be attached status.
+For a cloud disk in use, first detach it.

 - All important data are already backed up.

 a.
-Single termination: locate the target cloud disk that is in a To Be Mounted status, click More -> Terminate/Return.
+Terminate a single cloud disk: locate the target cloud disk that is in the To be attached status, and click More > Terminate/Return.

 b.
-Batch termination: select multiple target cloud disks that are in a To Be Mounted status and click Terminate/Return at the top of the list.
+Terminate cloud disks in batch: select multiple target cloud disks that are in the To be attached status and click Terminate/Return at the top of the list.

 When the cloud disk is terminated, all data on the cloud disk will also be deleted, and cannot be restored.
 Please note that cloud disks that have been terminated cannot be recovered.

-- In the Terminate Cloud Disk pop-up box, click Confirm to complete the termination.
+- In the Terminate Cloud Disk pop-up box, click Submit to complete the termination.

 The target cloud disk will no longer be billed.
 It is permanently terminated and cannot be recovered.